A short text for recruiters which might answer some questions.

 I like automation (or rather: for me it is awful not to automate to some extend) and documentation.
 If appropriate, I like to teach.

 Important: I need to concentrate to do my (sometimes rather complex) work - I like people, but I am not productive on open plan and cube farm (or other noisy) environments.
+After the pandemic I'm open to some office visits for coordination and similar, but would usually work from home.

 I am only interested in permanent recruitment.